cfpb/source-code-policy/policy.md

 Code shall not be released or developed in the open if any of the following conditions are met:

-* The Government does not have the rights to reproduce and release the item.
+* The U.S. Government does not have the rights to reproduce and release the item.

 * The public release of the item is restricted by other law or regulation, such as the Export Administration Regulations or the International Traffic in Arms Regulation.